Wolf 30-inch wall oven repair on the Upper East Side, Manhattan

 Total visit time was just under two hours.
 The client was genuinely relieved — she mentioned she'd been second-guessing her cooking for months.
 We noted in the service record that the broil element tested within spec and the convection fan operated correctly, so no additional work was needed on this visit.

 For Wolf wall oven owners: if your oven is preheating slowly or your baked goods are consistently undercooked despite following recipe times, don't adjust your recipes — get the oven tested.
-A failing bake element almost always presents as a gradual decline rather than a sudden failure, making it easy to miss until the problem becomes severe.
+A failing bake element almost always presents as a gradual decline rather than a sudden failure, which makes it easy to miss until the problem becomes severe.
+The client in this case had been compensating for two months without realizing her oven was the problem.